phaxio/phaxio-ruby/README.md

 ## TODO

-1. Change params so that we don't have to deal with multiple hashes.
-2. Include paging params on collections when present.
+1. Include paging params on collections when present.
-3. Add documentation for existing code.
+2. Add documentation for existing code.
-4. Refactor.
+3. Refactor.